andreshermoso/sap/README.md

 Currently, I’m diving into the emerging intersection of AI Agents and DevOps, while continuing to address the ongoing day-to-day challenges of ASE database administration.

 This repository is a work in progress.
-As I continue exploring the latest from ASE, IQ, RS, SQLA, and PowerDesigner, I ask for your patience while I refine and version-control the most useful AI-assisted scripts in the most efficient way possible.
+As I continue exploring the latest updates of ASE, IQ, RS, SQLA and PowerDesigner technology, I ask for your patience while I refine and version-control useful AI-assisted scripts.

 [![LICENCE](https://cdn.experts-exchange.com/images/experts-exchange/topicLogos/sybase-database.svg)](LICENCE)